 top of page

-The corporation is a more complex structure than the LLC.
+The corporation is a more complex business structure than the LLC.
 Similar to LLCs, corporations are formed by filing with the Washington Secretary of State.
-But additionally, the owners (called shareholders or stockholders) must file articles of incorporation.
-Completing the articles of incorporation requires basic information such as the name of the company, the registered agent and the amount and type of corporate shares (stock).
+However, the owners of this business structure (aka shareholders or stockholders) must also file articles of incorporation.

-Although corporations are more complex structures than LLCs, sometimes using that structure can be more beneficial for companies.
-The structure allows for large amounts of stockholders.
-Corporations sometimes can have easier access to financing than LLCs.
-Also, stockholders and directors have limited personal liability for actions taken by the corporation, similarly to an LLC.
-There are a lot of pros and cons to consider in determining which structure is best for your business.
-Do not hesitate to reach out to me for more information and to help set up or grow your business!
+Corporations sometimes have easier access to financing than LLCs.
+The corporation allows for large amounts of stockholders, which can be beneficial when it comes to raising funds.
+Additionally, stockholders and directors have limited personal liability for actions taken by the corporation, similarly to an LLC.
+There are many pros and cons to consider when determining which business structure is best for you.
+If you have any further questions, please do not hesitate to contact me.

 The information provided on my blog is not legal advice and should not be relied on as legal advice.

-15 views
+19 views

 Recent Posts